Question answering using embeddings-based search

 ask('who winned gold metals in kurling at the olimpics')

-"According to the provided information, the gold medal winners in curling at the 2022 Winter Olympics were:\n\n- Men's tournament: Sweden (Niklas Edin, Oskar Eriksson, Rasmus Wranå, Christoffer Sundgren, Daniel Magnusson)\n- Women's tournament: Great Britain (Eve Muirhead, Vicky Wright, Jennifer Dodds, Hailey Duff, Mili Smith)\n- Mixed doubles tournament: Italy (Stefania Constantini, Amos Mosaner)"
+"The gold medal winners in curling at the 2022 Winter Olympics were:\n\n- Men's tournament: Sweden (Niklas Edin, Oskar Eriksson, Rasmus Wranå, Christoffer Sundgren, Daniel Magnusson)\n- Women's tournament: Great Britain (Eve Muirhead, Vicky Wright, Jennifer Dodds, Hailey Duff, Mili Smith)\n- Mixed doubles tournament: Italy (Stefania Constantini, Amos Mosaner)"

 # question outside of the scope